Goa: Subdivisions

+Local governance

+Goa's major cities are—Panaji, Margao, Vasco-Mormugao, Mapusa, Ponda, Bicholim, and Valpoi.
+Panaji (Panjim) has the only Municipal Corporation in Goa.
+There are thirteen Municipal Councils—Margao, Mormugao (merged with Vasco), Pernem, Mapusa, Bicholim, Sanquelim, Valpoi, Ponda, Cuncolim, Quepem, Curchorem, Sanguem, and Canacona.
+There are two Zilla Panchayats — South Goa and North Goa — and 191 Gram Panchayats for rural governance.

+Local governance in Goa is administered through a two-tier system in rural areas and a municipal system in urban areas.
+Rural local bodies consist of the Zilla Panchayats at the district level and Gram Panchayats at the village level, functioning under the Goa Panchayat Raj Act, 1994.
+Urban areas are governed by municipal councils or municipal corporations in accordance with the Goa Municipalities Act, 1968, and the Corporation of the City of Panaji Act, 2002.
+These institutions are responsible for local administration, civic amenities, and community development within their respective jurisdictions.

 Economy

 Goa's state domestic product for 2017 is estimated at $11 billion at current prices.
 Goa is India's richest state with the highest GDP per capita—two and a half times that of the country—with one of its fastest growth rates: 8.23% (yearly average 1990–2000).
 Tourism is Goa's primary industry: it gets 12% of foreign tourist arrivals in India.
 Goa has two main tourist seasons: winter and summer.
 In winter, tourists from abroad (mainly Europe) come, and summer (which, in Goa, is the rainy season) sees tourists from across India.
 Goa's net state domestic product (NSDP) was around US$7.24 billion in 2015–16.